-Reasons for an Asset Owner to Claim Compliance with the GIPS Standards is readily comparable among investment firms, regardless of geographic location.
+Reasons for an Asset Owner to Claim Compliance with the GIPS Standards The establishment of a voluntary global investment performance standard leads to an accepted set of best practices for calculating and presenting investment performance that is readily comparable among investment firms, regardless of geographic location.
 This is an important goal for all entities involved in asset management.
 Whether or not an asset owner markets to prospective clients, its compliance with the GIPS standards demonstrates to relevant parties (such as its members, legislative bodies, oversight boards, and the general public) the following: